nchathu2014/CI-Travis/README.md

 ![](https://s32.postimg.org/rwpuruyol/travis_ci.png?raw=true)

 # Continues Integration with Travis CI
-Travis CI is a continues integration testing environment for Github projects.This will make indertanding about the process and how CI javascript (ES6) projects
+Travis CI is a continues integration testing environment for Github projects.This explain about the process and how CI works with ReactJS and Jest

 ### Prerequiests
   - NodeJS (^ v6.2.0) (https://nodejs.org/)